 While AI in personalized medicine is currently most advanced in fields like oncology and cardiology, it’s likely to expand to other areas of medicine as well.
 This could include mental health, where AI could help tailor treatments for conditions like depression and anxiety, or infectious diseases, where AI could help manage outbreaks by predicting how different populations will respond to treatments.

-AI is transforming personalized medicine, making healthcare more tailored and effective than ever before.
+In conclusion, AI is transforming personalized medicine, making healthcare more tailored and effective than ever before.
 By analyzing vast amounts of data, AI can identify patterns, predict outcomes, and provide decision support to doctors.
 This leads to better treatment outcomes, faster diagnoses, and more efficient care.
 However, challenges like data privacy, bias, and accessibility must be addressed to ensure that AI is used responsibly.

 The future of personalized medicine is bright, with AI at the forefront of this exciting field.
 As technology continues to advance, we can expect even more personalized and precise treatments that improve patient outcomes and transform healthcare as we know it.